Analyzing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

 |N/A

-Nuvve currently has a consensus target price of $19.00, indicating a potential upside of 45.37%.
-Given Nuvve’s higher probable upside, equities research analysts clearly believe Nuvve is more favorable than Power Assets.
+Nuvve currently has a consensus target price of $19.00, suggesting a potential upside of 83.57%.
+Given Nuvve’s higher possible upside, analysts clearly believe Nuvve is more favorable than Power Assets.

 Summary